guilhermeal/gui-links/README.md

 This is a personal website for GuilhermeAL, a software developer.
 The website is built with HTML, CSS, and JavaScript.
 It features a profile section with an avatar, username, and links to social media profiles.
 There is also a section with links to GitHub projects, and a footer with a message and a link to the developer's portfolio.

-Gui Links é um agregador de links responsivo e com troca de tema que você pode usar como cartão de visitas nas suas redes sociais.
+Gui Links is a responsive, theme-switching link aggregator that you can use as a business card on your social networks.

-Esse projeto é desenvolvido com HTML, CSS e JavaScript no Discover, o nosso programa 100% gratuito para aprender programação do zero e na prática.
+This project is developed with HTML, CSS and JavaScript on Discover, our 100% free program to learn programming from scratch and in practice.

 ## Step-by-Step Explanation